Contacting other families

 specialneedsjungle.com – information about government policy and support for parents with disabled children.

-Please contact us if you have seen a useful website or you write a blog about genetic disorder or if you have seen one you like.
+Please contact us if you have seen a useful website or you write a blog about genetic condition or if you have seen one you like.
 We’d love to share it with others.